Skip to main content

 Saudi Organization for Chartered and Professional Accountants (SOCPA)

-In addition to being a Member of the International Federation of Accountants, SOCPA is a member of the Asian-Oceanian Standard-Setters Group.
+SOCPA is a member of the International Federation of Accountants and the Asian-Oceanian Standard-Setters Group.

 Adoption of International Standards